- Accessible Venues

 Access Team Site Location

-During the Festival, information about services and facilities for people requiring assistance is available from the Access Team, located just inside the Fitzroy Building.
-Access Team volunteers are also available to assist patrons with disabilities during their Festival stay.
-The Access Team can be contacted from 13-17 April 2017 on 0406 375 694.
+During the Festival, information about services and facilities for people requiring assistance is available from the Access Team, located at the back of the Quokka Pavilion, adjacent to the Festival Shop.
+Access Team volunteers are also available to assist patrons with disabilities, during their Festival stay.
+The Access Team can be contacted from 18 to 22 April, 2019 between 9am and 7pm on 0406 375 694.

 Primary carers will be admitted free of charge when accompanying a ticket holder with a disability who is carrying a Companion card issued by their State or Territory government.
 These tickets will be issued once the appropriate documentation is sited at the gate on arrival.
 Please ring the Access Team if you need help.